 - apply the Transportation Simplex Algorithm under a variety of scenarios.

--make use of the MATLAB computer package to solve linear programming problems.
+-make use of the MATLAB/Python/Google OR Tools computer packages to solve linear programming problems.